The Visitor (1979 film): Home media

+Reception

-Critical reception
+Critical response

 On review aggregator Rotten Tomatoes, The Visitor holds an approval rating of 78%, based on 18 reviews, and an average rating of 6.4/10.
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 5 critics, indicating "generally positive reviews".

 Film.coms David Ehrlich referred to the film as "a remake of The Bad Seed as filtered through the acid-tinged mind of Alejandro Jodorowsky."
 Many of the set pieces in the film bear striking resemblances to contemporary releases.
 When the Visitor returns to his cosmic home, there is an extended light sequence that is modeled on the end of Close Encounters of the Third Kind.
-Katy Collins (Paige Conner)'s ominous powers are rendered in the style of The Omen, and the conflict over her nature, with good winning out over evil due to the help of Jerzy Colsowicz (John Huston), an elderly man, led critic Sean Axmaker to call the film an "Exorcist knock-off".
+Katy Collins (Paige Conner)'s ominous powers are rendered in the style of The Omen, and the conflict over her nature, with good finally triumphing over evil due to the help of Jerzy Colsowicz (John Huston), an elderly man, led critic Sean Axmaker to call the film an "Exorcist knock-off".
 The review cited other obvious influences on the film like Carrie, The Birds, and The Lady from Shanghai.

+Mondo Digital referred to it as "the Mount Everest of insane '70s Italian movies."